Updated on July 12, 2026.

 Do not shop a Duramax delete setup by “6.6 Duramax” alone; start with LMM, LML, or L5P, then verify model year, chassis, emissions layout, sensors, and calibration access.

 LMM owners should focus on DPF, regen, early sensor layout, and LBZ/LMM confusion.
 LML owners should add DEF/SCR and CP4 risk to the checklist.
-L5P owners should start with ECM unlock, late-model electronics, and exact year verification.
+L5P owners should start with ECM access, late-model electronics, and exact year verification.

 A clean plan starts under the truck and inside the ECM, not in the cart.
 The engine code tells you the chapter.
 The exact truck tells you what fits.